Can You Refinance Before Selling Your Home, And Should You?

 So, you want to refinance, but you also know that you want to sell your home in the near future.
 What should you do?
 Let’s take a look at a few of your options.

 A loan modification isn’t the same thing as a refinance.
-When you get a loan modification, your lender agrees to make changes to the terms of your loan and you can change your monthly payment, interest rate and term.
+When you get a loan modification, your lender agrees to make changes to the terms of your loan, so you can change your monthly payment, interest rate and term.
 In some rare cases, your lender may even agree to forgive a portion of what you owe in principal.

-Loan modifications are less expensive than refinancing.
+Loan modifications are often less expensive than refinancing.
 This makes them a great option if you’re having trouble making your payments before you sell your home and buy a smaller property.
-However, keep in mind that lenders have no obligation to honor your request or negotiate your loan terms.
+Keep in mind that lenders have no obligation to honor your request or negotiate your loan terms.

 When you apply for a refinance, your lender might offer you a no-closing-cost refinance.
 This will roll your closing expenses into the principal of your loan.
 In exchange, you pay a slightly higher interest rate and don’t pay anything out of pocket at closing.
 For example, if you refinance a $100,000 loan, you might pay $2,000 in closing costs.
 You’d pay nothing at closing and take a loan with a $102,000 principal with a no-closing-cost refinance.